-The System Optimization and SV survey phases are expected to last about 8 weeks each.
 The project schedule will continue to evolve as the remaining subcomponents are delivered.
 Construction is expected to complete and LSST data taking start before the end of 2025.

-2.2 Commissioning Milestones
+2.2 Key Commissioning Milestones

-Commissioning work is being planned around three major milestones, ComCam First Photon, LSSTCam First Photon and System First Light.
+Commissioning work is being planned around three major milestones, LSSTComCam First Photon, LSSTCam First Photon and Rubin First Light.

-ComCam First Photon: The first image of the night sky produced by photons passing through the Rubin optical system and detected by the Commissioning Camera (ComCam).
+ComCam First Photon: The first image of the night sky produced by photons passing through the Rubin optical system and detected by the Commissioning Camera (LSSTComCam).
 This milestone was achieved on 24 October 2024.

 LSSTCam First Photon: The first image of the night sky produced by photons passing through the Rubin optical system and detected by the LSST Science Camera (LSSTCam).
-Currently expected for 15 April 2025.
+This milestone was achieved on 15 April 2025.

-System First Light: Defined as the point at which we can routinely acquire science-grade imaging across the LSSTCam full focal plane and have a well understood technical path towards meeting the Construction Completeness criteria SITCOMTN-061.
+Rubin First Light: Defined as the point at which we can routinely acquire science-grade imaging across the LSSTCam full focal plane and have a well understood technical path towards meeting the Construction Completeness criteria described in SITCOMTN-061.
 Currently expected for 4 July 2025.

 LSSTCam First Photon occurs following the successful completion of system integration.
-There are no quality criteria applied to achieving neither the ComCam nor LSSTCam First Photon milestones.
-System First Light marks the end of the on-sky engineering phase and the start of the System Optimization and Science Validation phases of commissioning.
-The period between ComCam First Photon and System First Light will focus on fine-tuning the system including optical alignment and improving the image quality and collecting calibration data.
-For a detailed description of all the commissioning milestones and the most current dates, see DMTN-232.
+There are no quality criteria applied to achieving the LSSTCam First Photon milestone.
+Rubin First Light marks the end of the on-sky engineering phase and the start of the System Optimization and Science Validation phases of commissioning.
+The period between LSSTComCam First Photon and Rubin First Light will focus on fine-tuning the system including optical alignment, improving the image quality, and collecting calibration data.
+For a detailed description of all commissioning milestones and the most current dates, see DMTN-232.

-2.3 ComCam Commissioning
+2.3 LSSTComCam Commissioning

-ComCam is Rubin's engineering camera that is used for testing and validating the observatory's systems and processes prior to installation of the LSST Camera.
-The ComCam focal plane has single raft with a 3×3 mosaic of 4K×4K ITL science sensors, giving a total of 144Mpix, ComCam has the same plate scale as LSSTCam (0.2 arcsec / pixel), with a field of view of 40 × 40 arcmin.
-The ComCam filter exchanger holds only three physical filters at a time.
+LSSTComCam is Rubin's engineering camera that is used for testing and validating the observatory's systems and processes prior to installation of the LSST Camera.
+The LSSTComCam focal plane has single raft with a 3×3 mosaic of 4K×4K ITL science sensors, giving a total of 144Mpix, LSSTComCam has the same plate scale as LSSTCam (0.2 arcsec / pixel), with a field of view of 40 × 40 arcmin.
+The LSSTComCam filter exchanger holds only three physical filters at a time.

-The Rubin on-sky commissioning campaign using ComCam began on 24 October 2024 and ended on 11 December 2024, lasting a total of 7 weeks, and included observations to support both engineering and science pipelines commissioning.
-This highly successful campaign included a first series of on-sky engineering tests demonstrating the end-to-end functionality of the Simonyi Survey Telescope's hardware and software systems ComCam.
-The median delivered image quality for commanded in-focus images collected during the campaign, quantified in terms of the PSF FWHM, was \approx 1.1 arcseconds.
-The best images have delivered PSF FWHM of \approx 0.7 arcseconds.
-A full report on the ComCam on-sky commissioning campaign is available at SITCOMTN-149.
+The Rubin on-sky commissioning campaign using LSSTComCam began on 24 October 2024 and ended on 11 December 2024, lasting a total of 7 weeks, and included observations to support both engineering and science pipelines commissioning.
+This highly successful campaign included a first series of on-sky engineering tests demonstrating the end-to-end functionality of the Simonyi Survey Telescope's hardware and software systems LSSTComCam.
+The median delivered image quality for commanded in-focus images collected during the campaign, quantified in terms of the PSF FWHM, was ≈ 1.1 arcseconds.
+The best images have delivered PSF FWHM of ≈ 0.7 arcseconds.
+A full report on the LSSTComCam on-sky commissioning campaign is available at SITCOMTN-149.